sssbox/Python-Django-DevOps/README.md

 <https://pythondjango-devops-book.readthedocs.org/en/latest/contributing.html>

 Feel free to contribute anything!
-The *Python/Django DevOp's Book of Wisdom and Recipes* is going to be much use if there are only apprentices and no sorcerers adding material to it.
+The *Python/Django DevOp's Book of Wisdom and Recipes* is not going to be much use if there are only apprentices and no sorcerers adding material to it.